mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

 Install Longhorn via helm

 * `./install.sh`
-*   Note: Values of below mentioned parametrs are set as by default Longhorn installation script:
+*   Note: Values of below mentioned parameters are set as by default Longhorn installation script:

     *   PV replica count is set to 1.
 Set the replicas for the storage class appropriately.